 Best for: First-time visitors who want the temples, atmosphere, and photos

 The old city around Wat Pho, Wat Arun, and the Grand Palace is genuinely beautiful and worth seeing on any Bangkok visit.
 Staying here puts you inside the history.
-Khao San Road is nearby — backpacker central, worth one evening visit.
+Khao San Road is nearby: backpacker central, worth one evening visit.
+The riverside is also where Bangkok's grand luxury hotels live, so this area covers both extremes, from cheap guesthouses to 10,000-THB river-view suites.

 Trade-off: No BTS in this area.
 Getting to Sukhumvit or Silom requires a taxi, Grab, or a boat on the Chao Phraya river (which is scenic and worth doing at least once).
 For a short stay this is manageable; for a longer stay it can get expensive if you're constantly getting Grabs to the rest of the city.